jluleilei/hello-world/README.md

 this is my first time use git hub

-Good good study, day day up!
+Good good study, day day up!!